-Medical and law enforcement experts gathered before the United States Sentencing Commission (USSC) on Tuesday to testify on the nation’s growing fentanyl epidemic, in what was the third hearing on synthetic drugs held by the Commission this year.
+Medical and law enforcement experts gathered before the United States Sentencing Commission (USSC) on Tuesday to give testify about the nation’s growing fentanyl epidemic, in the third hearing on synthetic drugs held by the Commission this year.

 Over the course of the morning, a group of nine doctors, chemists, emergency medical staff and law enforcement agents discussed the chemical structure, trafficking patterns, and impact of fentanyl and fentanyl analogs, widely believed to be responsible for the sudden acceleration of fatal drug overdoses in recent years.